gagneurlab/drop/docs/source/installation.rst

 The developer version of DROP can be found in the `repository <https://github.com/gagneurlab/drop>`_ under the branch ``dev``.
-Make sure that the :any:`dependencies` are installed, preferably in a conda environment.
+Make sure that the :any:`prerequisites` are installed, preferably in a conda environment.
 Then install DROP from github using ``pip``.

 .. code-block:: bash